 Hai Phong is one of Vietnam's largest cities and is located about 100 km east of Hanoi.
 Its proximity to Hanoi and its location on the coast makes Hai Phong an important commercial port in the North Central Coast Region.

-In Hai Phong, like many other cities across Vietnam, the urban infrastructure has been unable to keep up with this growth in population.
-Migrants arriving in the city end up living in makeshift houses; in the majority of cases they have no access to electricity, clean drinking water or sanitation facilities.
+In Hai Phong, like many other cities across the country, urban development has been unable to keep up with this growth in population.
+Families arriving in the city end up living in makeshift houses; in the majority of cases, they have no access to electricity, clean drinking water or sanitation facilities.
 Nationally, 75% of the urban population live in areas that are vulnerable to rising sea levels due to climate change.
 Families living in the coastal Hai Phong are increasingly vulnerable to climate change.